poltimmer/CGNE/README.md

 # CGNE
-Repository for the paper Efficient Probabilistic Modeling of Crystallization at Mesoscopic Scale: https://arxiv.org/abs/2405.16608
+Official repository for the paper Efficient Probabilistic Modeling of Crystallization at Mesoscopic Scale: https://arxiv.org/abs/2405.16608

 ## Requirements
 ### CGNE